-Easter long weekend is here!
+Easter is almost upon us!
 If you’ve booked an Easter brunch or are bringing the kids to one of the awesome egg hunts or Easter parties in Singapore, hurrah!
 But what If you’ve left the Easter decorations to the last minute?
 Don’t worry, we’re with you.
 You can still make good with this super easy craft project you can do with even the littlest of kids.
 I consider myself a seasoned crafter but today was the first time I have ever dyed eggs.
 We’re not religious people – Easter basically means ‘The Chocolate Festival’ in our household – so I’ve never given much thought to non-chocolate eggs.

 Then I typed ‘Easter eggs’ into Pinterest.
-Wow.
+Whoa.
 A whole new world of craft opened up in front of me.
 Cut to two hours later, it’s 1am, I’m still looking at egg-dying tutorials and I realise I’ve fallen into a deep, deep Pinterest hole.
 But wow, I loved it.

 So today I dyed some eggs.
 I started with the most basic version because I had three little three-year-old helpers and I added glitter (because, well, glitter!).
 Have a look at those eggs above: they look pretty chic right?
 They were made by my three year old!
 No, seriously, they were.
 See how we did it below.

 Tip: If you can find duck eggs, go with those.
 The shells are much more fragile than chicken eggs, but they’re great for this project as they’re lovey and white – good for pastel!

 - First I hard boiled the eggs.
 You could try to blow them, but I was dealing with fairly wild young children and didn’t want to bother with the mess if one got dropped.